-Christ is the culmination of the law so that there may be righteousness for everyone who believes. – Romans 10:4 (NIV)
+For Christ is the end of the law for righteousness to everyone who believes. – Romans 10:4

 - The Psalms…

-He will be great and will be called the Son of the Most High.
-The Lord God will give him the throne of his father David, and he will reign over Jacob’s descendants forever; his kingdom will never end. – Luke 1:32-33 (NIV)
+He will be great and will be called the Son of the Most High; and the Lord God will give Him the throne of His father David; and He will reign over the house of Jacob forever, and His kingdom will have no end. – Luke 1:32-33

 - The Prophets…

-But he was pierced for our transgressions, he was crushed for our iniquities; the punishment that brought us peace was on him, and by his wounds we are healed.
-We all, like sheep, have gone astray, each of us has turned to our own way; and the Lord has laid on him the iniquity of us all. – Isaiah 53:5-6 (NIV)
+But He was pierced through for our transgressions, He was crushed for our iniquities; the chastening for our well-being fell upon Him, and by His scourging we are healed.
+All of us like sheep have gone astray, each of us has turned to his own way; but the Lord has caused the iniquity of us all to fall on Him. – Isaiah 53:5-6

 And what do you benefit if you gain the whole world but lose your own soul?
 Is anything worth more than your soul? – Matthew 16:26 (NLT)